rob-koenig/SmallSorting/README.md

-### This is just a small little sorint demonstarion
+### This is just a small little sorting demonstarion